mohammadhasanii/Pingularity/README.md

-This program shows your network ping instantly and automatically logs your ping every 2 seconds.
+## Pingularity: Real-time Ping Monitoring
+Pingularity is a React application that provides real-time monitoring of your network and system performance.
+It pings your network every 2.5 seconds and displays the results in a clear and concise dashboard.

 ## Getting Started and demo